Pekhov14/paton/README.md

-# paton - it`s messenger developed on symfony.
+# Paton - it`s messenger developed on symfony.

 You can create bridges for communication.